organicmaps/organicmaps/tools/twine/README.md

 * [jquery-localize Language Files][jquerylocalize] (format: jquery)
 * [Django PO Files][djangopo] (format: django)
 * [Tizen String Resources][tizen] (format: tizen)
+* [Flash/Flex Properties][flash] (format: flash)

-If you would like to enable twine to create language files in another format, create an appropriate formatter in `lib/twine/formatters`.
+If you would like to enable Twine to create localization files in another format, read the wiki page on how to create an appropriate formatter.

 ## Usage

-	Usage: twine COMMAND STRINGS_FILE [INPUT_OR_OUTPUT_PATH] [--lang LANG1,LANG2...] [--tags TAG1,TAG2,TAG3...] [--format FORMAT]
+	Usage: twine COMMAND TWINE_FILE [INPUT_OR_OUTPUT_PATH] [--lang LANG1,LANG2...] [--tags TAG1,TAG2,TAG3...] [--format FORMAT]

 ### Commands

-#### `generate-string-file`
+#### `generate-localization-file`

-This command creates an Apple or Android strings file from the master strings data file.
+This command creates a localization file from the Twine data file.
+If the output file would not contain any translations, Twine will exit with an error.

-	$ twine generate-string-file /path/to/strings.txt values-ja.xml --tags common,app1
+	$ twine generate-localization-file /path/to/twine.txt values-ja.xml --tags common,app1
-	$ twine generate-string-file /path/to/strings.txt Localizable.strings --lang ja --tags mytag
+	$ twine generate-localization-file /path/to/twine.txt Localizable.strings --lang ja --tags mytag
-	$ twine generate-string-file /path/to/strings.txt all-english.strings --lang en
+	$ twine generate-localization-file /path/to/twine.txt all-english.strings --lang en

-#### `generate-all-string-files`
+#### `generate-all-localization-files`

-This command is a convenient way to call `generate-string-file` multiple times.
-It uses standard Mac OS X, iOS, and Android conventions to figure out exactly which files to create given a parent directory.
+This command is a convenient way to call [`generate-localization-file`](#generate-localization-file) multiple times.
+It uses standard conventions to figure out exactly which files to create given a parent directory.
 For example, if you point it to a parent directory containing `en.lproj`, `fr.lproj`, and `ja.lproj` subdirectories, Twine will create a `Localizable.strings` file of the appropriate language in each of them.
+However, files that would not contain any translations will not be created; instead warnings will be logged to `stderr`.
 This is often the command you will want to execute during the build phase of your project.

-	$ twine generate-all-string-files /path/to/strings.txt /path/to/project/locales/directory --tags common,app1
+	$ twine generate-all-localization-files /path/to/twine.txt /path/to/project/locales/directory --tags common,app1

-#### `consume-string-file`
+#### `consume-localization-file`

-This command slurps all of the strings from a `.strings` or `.xml` file and incorporates the translated text into the master strings data file.
+This command slurps all of the translations from a localization file and incorporates the translated strings into the Twine data file.
 This is a simple way to incorporate any changes made to a single file by one of your translators.
-It will only identify strings that already exist in the master data file.
+It will only identify definitions that already exist in the data file.

-	$ twine consume-string-file /path/to/strings.txt fr.strings
+	$ twine consume-localization-file /path/to/twine.txt fr.strings
-	$ twine consume-string-file /path/to/strings.txt Localizable.strings --lang ja
+	$ twine consume-localization-file /path/to/twine.txt Localizable.strings --lang ja
-	$ twine consume-string-file /path/to/strings.txt es.xml
+	$ twine consume-localization-file /path/to/twine.txt es.xml

-#### `consume-all-string-files`
+#### `consume-all-localization-files`

-This command reads in a folder containing many `.strings` or `.xml` files.
-These files should be in a standard folder hierarchy so that twine knows the language of each file.
-When combined with the `--developer-language`, `--consume-comments`, and `--consume-all` flags, this command is a great way to create your initial strings data file from an existing iOS or Android project.
-Just make sure that you create a blank strings.txt file, first!
+This command reads in a folder containing many localization files.
+These files should be in a standard folder hierarchy so that Twine knows the language of each file.
+When combined with the `--developer-language`, `--consume-comments`, and `--consume-all` flags, this command is a great way to create your initial Twine data file from an existing project.
+Just make sure that you create a blank Twine data file first!

-	$ twine consume-all-string-files strings.txt Resources/Locales --developer-language en --consume-all --consume-comments
+	$ twine consume-all-localization-files twine.txt Resources/Locales --developer-language en --consume-all --consume-comments

-#### `generate-loc-drop`
+#### `generate-localization-archive`

-This command is a convenient way to generate a zip file containing files created by the `generate-string-file` command.
-It is often used for creating a single zip containing a large number of strings in all languages which you can then hand off to your translation team.
+This command is a convenient way to generate a zip file containing files created by the [`generate-localization-file`](#generate-localization-file) command.
+If a file would not contain any translated strings, it is skipped and a warning is logged to `stderr`.
+This command can be used to create a single zip containing a large number of translations in all languages which you can then hand off to your translation team.

-	$ twine generate-loc-drop /path/to/strings.txt LocDrop1.zip
+	$ twine generate-localization-archive /path/to/twine.txt LocDrop1.zip
-	$ twine generate-loc-drop /path/to/strings.txt LocDrop2.zip --lang en,fr,ja,ko --tags common,app1
+	$ twine generate-localization-archive /path/to/twine.txt LocDrop2.zip --lang en,fr,ja,ko --tags common,app1

-#### `consume-loc-drop`
+#### `consume-localization-archive`

-This command is a convenient way of taking a zip file and executing the `consume-string-file` command on each file within the archive.
-It is most often used to incorporate all of the changes made by the translation team after they have completed work on a localization drop.
+This command is a convenient way of taking a zip file and executing the [`consume-localization-file`](#consume-localization-file) command on each file within the archive.
+It is most often used to incorporate all of the changes made by the translation team after they have completed work on a localization archive.

-	$ twine consume-loc-drop /path/to/strings.txt LocDrop2.zip
+	$ twine consume-localization-archive /path/to/twine.txt LocDrop2.zip

-#### `generate-report`

-This command gives you useful information about your strings.
-It will tell you how many strings you have and how many have been translated into each language.

-	$ twine generate-report /path/to/strings.txt

-#### `validate-strings-file`
+#### `validate-twine-file`

-This command validates that the strings file can be parsed, contains no duplicate keys, and that all strings have at least one tag.
+This command validates that the Twine data file can be parsed, contains no duplicate keys, and that no key contains invalid characters.
 It will exit with a non-zero status code if any of those criteria are not met.

-	$ twine validate-strings-file /path/to/strings.txt
+	$ twine validate-twine-file /path/to/twine.txt

-## Creating Your First strings.txt File
+## Creating Your First Twine Data File

-The easiest way to create your first strings.txt file is to run the `consume-all-string-files` command.
-The one caveat is to first create a blank strings.txt file to use as your starting point.
-Then, just point the `consume-all-string-files` command at a directory in your project containing all of your iOS, OS X, or Android strings files.
+The easiest way to create your first Twine data file is to run the [`consume-all-localization-files`](#consume-all-localization-files) command.
+The one caveat is to first create a blank file to use as your starting point.
+Then, just point the `consume-all-localization-files` command at a directory in your project containing all of your localization files.

-	$ touch strings.txt
+	$ touch twine.txt
-	$ twine consume-all-string-files strings.txt Resources/Locales --developer-language en --consume-all --consume-comments
+	$ twine consume-all-localization-files twine.txt Resources/Locales --developer-language en --consume-all --consume-comments

 ## Twine and Your Build Process